patconnole/openc2_companion/README.md

 # Message: Headers

 The forgotten children of OpenC2: the headers.
-They're called **Common Message Elements** in the Language Spec, and their presense and format is completely dependent on what Transfer you are using.
-However, some *look* like HTTP headers, and become so when used with HTTPS Transfer, eg:
+They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, and their presense and format is completely dependent on what Transfer you are using.

+* **content_type** : Is this JSON?
+* **msg_type** : Is this an OpenC2 Command or Response?
+* ... many more that are dependent on the Transfer Spec.

+Notice that some *look* like HTTP headers; they become so when used with HTTPS Transfer, eg:

 Here is a Common Message Element **"content_type"**, cased and dashed appropriately for HTTPS: